timelapseplus/VIEW-documentation/source/includes/_cameras.md

 There are two groups of Sony cameras, the 1st and second generation ones and the new 3rd generation cameras (A7rIII, A9, A7III).
 The 3rd generation cameras allow the RAW images to be kept on the camera allowing much faster performance via USB.

 There have been reports that not all micro-USB cables work with Sony cameras, so if it fails to connect, try a different USB cable.
-The new USB-C cables are a much more secure option on the cameras the support it.
+The new USB-C cables are a much more secure option on the cameras that support it.

+Some Sony cameras allow charging while in use via the USB port.
+If this is enabled, the VIEW's battery will drain rather quickly, so external power to the VIEW is recommended.
+The VIEW cannot supply enough power to the camera to charge the battery during operation, but it will greatly extend the battery life.
+So if you have a full battery in the camera and have a USB power source connected to the VIEW (like a cell phone charging pack), the whole setup should last at least 12 hours before the camera's battery slowly drains (varies depending on camera and interval).

 ### 1st and 2nd generation Sony Alphas